 Engineered hardwood planks are installed one of two ways.
 Some varieties are designed to be glued to the basement floor using an industrial adhesive.
 Others are “floated” over a layer of thin foam sheeting; the planks are held in place by a system of interlocking ends and edges.

-Engineered wood planks are priced from $2 to $20 per sq. ft.
+Engineered wood planks cost $2 to $20 per square foot.
 Their factory-finished veneer is virtually maintenance-free.
-Installation is about $4 to $5 per sq. ft., regardless of whether the planks are glued down or floated.
+Installation is about $4 to $5 per square foot, regardless of whether the planks are glued down or floated.

-Laminate flooring has similar construction to engineered wood flooring, but the top veneer is a layer of tough film covered with plastic resins.
-Laminate flooring mimics the look of wood, stone, and ceramic tile.
-The core layers of laminate flooring are dimensionally stable; some varieties are treated to resist moisture and make good choices for basement applications.
+Laminate flooring is constructed similarly to engineered wood flooring, but the top veneer is a layer of tough film covered with plastic resins.
+It mimics the look of wood, stone, and ceramic tile.
+The core layers of laminate flooring are dimensionally stable; some varieties are treated to resist moisture and are good choices for basement applications.

 Laminate flooring planks and tiles “snap” together and float over the concrete floor on a foam pad.
-The flooring sells for $3 to $5 per sq. ft. at home improvement centers; installation adds $4 to $5 per sq. ft.
+The flooring sells for $3 to $5 per square foot at home improvement centers; installation adds $4 to $5 per square foot.

 One of the simplest and least expensive options for finishing a basement concrete slab is to paint or stain the slab.
-A one-gallon can of either coating option is about $30 and covers about 80-100 sq. ft.
-If you elect to use paint, consider an acrylic formula with slip-resistant surface finish.
+A one-gallon can of either coating option costs about $30 and covers about 80 square feet to 100 square feet.
+If you decide to use paint, consider an acrylic formula with slip-resistant surface finish.

-Assuming the basement concrete slab is unsealed and still porous, a colored stain will likely penetrate fairly well and hold its color for several years before reapplication.
-A concrete paint probably will show wear in a high-traffic areas, and will require a reapplication every 3-5 years.
+Assuming the basement concrete slab is unsealed and still porous, a colored stain will likely penetrate fairly well and hold its color for several years before you need to reapply.
+A concrete paint probably will show wear in a high-traffic areas and will require a reapplication every three to five years.

 An epoxy coating system, which combines a solvent-based adhesive coating with decorative (and slip-resistant) color chips, is far tougher than a concrete paint or stain.
-It costs about 3 times as much as a gallon of paint or stain but covers four times the area and leaves a tough, industrial-looking finish.
+It costs about triple the cost of a gallon of paint or stain but covers four times the area and leaves a tough, industrial-looking finish.

 Another option is to cover the concrete slab with an additional, thin layer of concrete that has been pigmented with color.
-A thin-coat can also be stamped with a pattern to resemble brick, flagstone, and even wood planks.
+A thin coat can also be stamped with a pattern to resemble brick, flagstone, or even wood planks.
 Because the color is throughout the coating, it will never wear away.
-Expect to pay $2 to $3 per sq. ft. for a thin-coat installation.
+Expect to pay $2 to $3 per square foot for a thin-coat installation.